Beware of Non-Modifiable Alimony Agreements

 Can My Spouse Spend the Alimony on Anything They Want?

+Non-modifiable alimony does not come with defined standards of spending.
 Therefore, once the money has been paid, the receiving spouse is free to spend on whatever they want to.

 How Do I Avoid Non-Modifiable Alimony Agreements?

-into by mutual agreement by the two spouses.
+The answer is simple: consult an attorney before you enter into a non-modifiable alimony agreement.
+Non-modifiable alimony cannot be ordered by the court, it must be entered into by mutual agreement by the two spouses.
 This means you have the power to refuse a settlement for non-modifiable alimony in the course of your divorce proceedings.

 Consult a Tampa Alimony Lawyer for Specific Guidance